Washington University in St. Louis School of Law,

 David represents banks and other financial institutions in a wide variety of major commercial finance transactions, providing clear, responsive advice that helps loan officers and other bankers serve their clients and close sophisticated finance deals.

-He is the Vice Chair of the Firm's Finance Group and Banking and Commercial Finance practice area.
+He is Co-Chair of the Firm's Finance Group and Banking and Commercial Finance practice area, and co-leads the Group's St. Louis office presence.

 For more than 30 years, David has served as a versatile legal advisor to clients on secured and unsecured lending, real estate finance, and loan workouts.
 Over his career he has worked on loans and other finance transactions totaling billions of dollars and involving many different types of borrowers, including correspondent banks, broker-dealers, real estate developers, national retailers, health care providers, law firms, transportation companies, and domestic and multinational manufacturers.